asmet081/asmet081/README.md

  <img width="200" align='left' src= "https://user-images.githubusercontent.com/91230744/135182054-b21d18f2-fec3-448e-80b9-01ab2236fa83.jpg"> Hey there 👋,

 My name is Alex Smetana!
 I am currently a Junior attending the UWSP double majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
 My expected graduation is May of 2024.
+Currently my GPA is sitting at a 3.37.

 Currently my biggest goal is to gain an internship.
 My goal is to obtain an internship as either a software engineer or an internship for a cyber security position.